-The External Evaluation Committee (EEC) visited the premises of the Cyprus University of Technology in Limassol on the 13th of March 2023.
-Throughout the day, the EEC had the opportunity to meet with all relevant parties, starting with the Rector - Head of the Institution, the members of CUT's Internal Evaluation Committee, the Head of the Department and the Coordinator of the program under evaluation.
+The External Evaluation Committee (EEC) visited the premises of the Cyprus University of Technology in Limassol on the 9th of April 2024.
+Throughout the day, the EEC had the opportunity to meet with all relevant parties, starting with the Rector of the University, the members of the CUT's Internal Evaluation Committee, the Dean of the Faculty, the Head of the Department and the Coordinator of the program under Evaluation.

-Excellent presentations were made throughout that summarized key elements of the application and expanded on some core areas.
-Documentation was of a high level of quality, thorough and very helpful in enabling us to understand the program structure, its management and the wider context.
+Excellent presentations were made throughout summarizing key elements of the application and expanding on some core areas.
+Documentation was at a high level of quality, thorough and very helpful in enabling us to understand the program structure, its management and the wider context.

-The Committee also met members of the faculty teaching staff of various disciplines who assisted in the presentation of the program of studies.
+The Committee also met members of the faculty teaching staff of various ranks and disciplines who assisted in the presentation of the program of studies.

-Furthermore, the EEC interviewed a group of postgraduate students and members of the administrative personnel related to academic affairs, student welfare, library facilities, and research services.
-Finally, the EEC visited some of CUT's facilities.
-More specifically, we visited teaching areas, the University's library, student recreational rooms, staff offices and some open areas.
+Furthermore, the Committee interviewed a group of former and current students of the Department, and a group of members of the administrative personnel related to academic affairs, student welfare, library facilities, IT facilities and research services.
+Finally, the Committee visited some of the CUT's facilities.
+More specifically, we visited teaching rooms, the University's library, student recreational rooms and some open areas.

-Every effort was made to help the EEC during the onsite visit and everyone seemed very flexible to accommodate their program to the needs of the assessment committee.
+Every effort was made to help the Committee during the onsite visit and everyone seemed very flexible to accommodate their program to the needs of the assessment committee.

-The EEC's impression of the submitted material is that it conforms to the assessment requirements stated by the agency and contains the desired documentation and information, and we acknowledge all the efforts that have gone into the production and presentation of the material.
+The Committee's impression of the submitted material is that it conforms to the assessment requirements stated by the agency and contains the desired documentation and information, and we acknowledge all the efforts that have gone into the production and presentation of the material.